-Since refurbishment, the barn has become hospitable, and groups are available to rent the large community room within it.
-The community room also boasts a self contained kitchen, with all of the facilities that would be expected at home from a fridge, to cutlery and an oven.
+Since the refurbishment, the barn has become hospitable, and groups are available to rent the large community room within it.
+The community room also boasts a self-contained kitchen, with all of the facilities that would be expected at home from a fridge to cutlery and an oven.
 The community room provides space for a maximum of 12 people.
 Refurbishment of the Barn has also been in keeping with the barn featuring stone flagged floors.

 Community and local interest groups can rent the barn for £5.00 per hour, and other users such as private individuals can rent the community room for £10.00 per hour.
 There is however a minimum stay time of three hours.
 Those who book the community room for a longer period of time will be charged an hourly rate on the first and last day, and either £40.00 per day for community groups, or £80.00 per day for the days in between.

 If you are interested in walking to or from Langsett Barn you can find a walking guide here.